zenangst/Spots/Documentation/Getting started guide.md

 }
 ```

-As you can see, this view looks very simliar to the `ContactView`.
+As you can see, this view looks very similar to the `ContactView`.
 More work was put into the styling of the title label and it returns a different size.
 Lets go ahead and register this view on `Spots`.

 ```swift
 Configuration.register(view: RecentContactView.self, identifier: "Recent")